 - Alternatively, boil the sweet potatoes (whole or in big chunks) for about 10 minutes.

 - Scoop the sweet potato flesh in a bowl when it's still hot and add the salt and chili powder to taste.
 Then add the flour and mix well with a wooden spoon for a few minutes.

 - When you have a dough consistency, knead with your hands for a few more minutes until you have a uniform dough.
 Add more flour if it's too sticky although it's not recommended as it will make the gnocchi harder.

-- Let the dough cool down, then dust flour on a wooden board and roll a piece of gnocchi dough into a long snake about 1/2 inch thick.
+- Let the dough cool down, then dust flour on a wooden board and roll a piece of gnocchi dough into a long snake about ½ inch (1-2 cm) thick.

-- Cut little piece of dough about 3/4 inch long and then roll them on a gnocchi board or on a fork to give them texture.
+- Cut little pieces of dough about ¾ inch (2 cm) long and then roll them on a gnocchi board or on a fork to give them texture.